MIT-SPARK/Kimera-VIO-ROS/README.md

 # Usage
 An example one can try is with the EuRoC dataset.
-To run, type `roslaunch spark_vio_ros spark_vio_ros_euroc.launch data:="<path-to-rosbag>"`
+To run, type `roslaunch spark_vio_ros spark_vio_ros_euroc.launch data:="<path-to-rosbag>" rate:="<playback rate factor>` Note that the data parameter is required and the rate is default set to 1.0 (real time)

-To use your own dataset, you can copy the EuRoC folder and exchange all the values within the folder to those corresponding to your dataset (calibration, topic name, tracker/vio values, etc. ).
+To use your own dataset, you can copy the param/EuRoC folder and exchange all the values within the folder to those corresponding to your dataset (calibration, topic name, tracker/vio values, etc. ).
 Then, copy the launch file and just exchange the argument for dataset name to the name of your new folder.

+For debugging, the VERBOSITY argument in the launch file can be toggled.

 # ToDo
 Check Issues and Projects tabs.

 # Notes/FAQ
+One possible source of confusion is the DUMMY_DATASET_PATH argument.
+This is needed because of the way the SparkVio architecture is currently setup.
+More precisely, it requires the ETH Parser to be passed into the pipeline, so the quick way around it is to give it a dummy eth dataset (placed in the temp folder), that it doesn't really use.

+Another thing to note is that in regularVioParameters.yaml, autoinitialize needs to be set to 1, otherwise the pipeline will initialize according to the ground truth in the dummy data.